 Schools represented in Shawnee Honor Choir include Bethel Elementary, Bethel Middle School, Dale, Family of Faith, Grove, Home School, Horace Mann Elementary, Jefferson Elementary, Liberty Academy, McLoud Elementary, McLoud Middle School, North Rock Creek, Pleasant Grove, Prague Elementary, Prague Middle School, Russell Babb Elementary, Sequoyah Elementary, Shawnee Middle School, South Rock Creek and Will Rogers Elementary.

 College student rehearsal assistants include Mary Kathryn Daugherty, Courtney King and Elin Williams, sophomore vocal music education majors.
 These students provide valuable assistance with sectional rehearsals on a weekly basis.
 Honor choir mom is Kellie Duran.

 Auditions for new members for Shawnee Honor Choir and Concert Choir will be held Tuesday, May 6, 3:30-5 p.m. in Raley Chapel Room 141.
-For more information about Shawnee Honor Choir or the music preparatory program at OBU, contact Conchita Hansford at (405) 585-4329 or email firstname.lastname@example.org.
+For more information about OBU's Music Preparatory Department, visit the Prep Department webpage, call (405) 585-4329 or email firstname.lastname@example.org.